-One of the more common ways to extend the life of cut flowers is with an aspirin.
-While these tablets may keep the doctor away, there is little evidence they will keep your flowers fresh for any length of time.
+One of the more common ways to extend the life of cut flowers is with aspirin.
+While these tablets may keep the doctor away, there is little evidence they will keep your flowers fresh for any length of time, so this method is likely no more than a myth.
 Flowers that have been cut still need water and some form of carbohydrate to fuel continued beauty.
 The flower food for cut flowers that comes with the bouquet will be comprised of sugars and nutrients that are designed to keep blooms healthy and fresh.
 You can also make up a mixture yourself that can enhance cut flower life.

 Preservatives for cut flowers will come with the bouquet, but what about us do-it-yourself florists?
 The first steps to continued health in cut blooms are to start with a sterilized container and cut the ends of the plants properly.
 Clean cuts promote the uptake of water and nutrients essential to preserve the life of the flowers.
-Cut the ends under water at an angle and remove basal leaves.
+Cut the ends underwater at an angle with garden shears or scissors and remove basal leaves.

 Best Flower Food for Cut Flowers

-These ingredients are then added to 1 quart warm water.
+These ingredients are then added to 1 quart (1 L.) warm water.